 Its available in my Spreadshirt shop along with lots of other stuff.
-And this week you get free standard shipping from Spreadshirt with a purchase of $30 or more.
-Just use the coupon code: MAYPARTY.

 I hate spiders.
 I consider bugs of any kind a necessary evil but spiders are special to me because of the webs.
 And yes i know that spiders keep down the population of other flying bugs.
 And there starts but one of my love/hate relationships with all bugs.
 Continue reading “My Killing Spree”